mikepk/botocore/docs/source/reference/services/cloudwatch.rst

           DashboardBody='string'
       )
     :type DashboardName: string
-    :param DashboardName:
+    :param DashboardName: **[REQUIRED]**

       The name of the dashboard.
 If a dashboard with this name already exists, this call modifies that dashboard, replacing its current contents.
 Otherwise, a new dashboard is created.
 The maximum length is 255, and valid characters are A-Z, a-z, 0-9, "-", and "_".
+This parameter is required.

     :type DashboardBody: string
-    :param DashboardBody:
+    :param DashboardBody: **[REQUIRED]**

       The detailed information about the dashboard in JSON format, including the widgets to include and their location on the dashboard.
+This parameter is required.